vguillou/activable-mixin/README.md

 _A Polymer mixin that gives you more control over the lifecycle of the children of your `core-selector`, and `core-animated-pages` in particular._

+_**This Polymer mixin is compatible with Polymer 0.5.X.
+For Polymer 1.0.X, please take a look at [neon-page-behavior](https://github.com/vguillou/neon-page-behavior).**_

 ## What can you do with it ?

 Direct children elements of `core-selector` that require finer control over their